amura2406/ge-customUI/README.md

 - The proxy only accepts `application/json` requests and rejects foreign `Origin` headers, so other websites open in your browser can't drive it (CSRF).
 - Proxy targets are restricted to `discoveryengine.googleapis.com` (incl. regional hosts) with an anchored host check.
 - Static file serving normalizes and decodes paths and refuses anything outside `public/`.

-Don't deploy it to a shared host as-is — there is no user authentication.

 ## License

 MIT